 The new shelter location is more than six kilometres from the nearest road, surrounded by steep and densely forested hills, so the project presented challenges.
 But the work all went smoothly with ideal weather conditions for the three days.

 Builder Sepp Stadler prefabricated the shelter in the workshop, so on-site work involved no cutting of timber, and the finish is top quality.
-Shelter materials and tools were skilfully lowered to the site by Steve Woods of Motu Helicopters.
+Materials and tools were skilfully lowered to the site by Steve Woods of Motu Helicopters.

-A generous donation to Motu Trails Trust some time ago by Garth Barfoot made the new Pakihi shelter possible.
+A generous donation to Motu Trails Trust some time ago by Garth Barfoot made the new Kathy Sheldrake Shelter possible.
 We also had support from Nga Haerenga, New Zealand Cycle Trails.

 Garth's donation has previously enabled us to build three other shelters, amongst several other projects.